ITRS-Group/cordial/integrations/pagerduty/README.md

 Save this as `.config/geneos/pagerduty.yaml` relative to the home directory of the user running the Geneos Gateway.

-In your Geneos Gateway create an Effect like this:
+In your Geneos Gateway create an Effect like this, changing the path to the binary as required:

 ```xml
 <effect name="Pagerduty Event">